Todd Peat

-Marion Todd Peat Sr. (born May 20, 1964) is a former professional American football offensive lineman in the National Football League.
+Marion Todd Peat Sr. (born May 20, 1964) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
 He played six seasons for the St. Louis/Phoenix Cardinals (1987–1989) and the Los Angeles Raiders (1990, 1992–1993).
-Peat played for Frankfurt Galaxy in the World League of American Football (1995).
+Peat was selected by the Cardinals in the 11th round of the 1987 NFL draft with the 285th overall pick.
+He also played for Frankfurt Galaxy in the World League of American Football (WLAF) in (1995).

-He has seven children.
+Peat has seven children.
 His oldest son, Todd, played defensive tackle for Nebraska, Eastern Arizona College, and Texas A&M–Commerce.
-Andrus was picked 13th overall in the 2015 NFL Draft by the New Orleans Saints.
-Cassius played college football for Scottsdale Community College.
-His daughter Leilani plays women's college basketball for the Seattle Redhawks.
+Andrus was picked 13th overall in the 2015 NFL draft by the New Orleans Saints and Cassius played college football for Scottsdale Community College.

+His younger son, Keona, is a lineman on the Arizona State Sun Devils football team, and Koa is a freshman on the Arizona Wildcats men's basketball team.

+His daughter Leilani plays women's college basketball for the Seattle Redhawks, while Maya currently plays for Texas Tech.